 The acts and actions aimed at the creation of the infrastructure for the central registration system shall be initiated following the date of publication of this Law.

 The candidates to be proposed among faculty members and freelance attorneys-at-law shall be notified by the Ministers of Justice and Interior to the Prime Ministry within one month following the publication of this Law.
-The Commission shall hold its first meeting on a date to be determined by the President within one month following the notification of the election of members by the Council of Ministers to the Ministry.
+The Commission shall hold its first meeting on a date to be determined by the Chairman within one month following the notification of the election of members by the Council of Ministers to the Ministry.

 Execution